Alan-lab/cdf_classification/README.md

 5. More details can be found in [folder](https://github.com/Alan-lab/cdf_classification).

 ## The Experimental Result
+Few results are shown as follows.

+1. Preformance
 | dataset | Cat-acc | Dog-acc | flower-acc |
 | :---: | :---: | :---: | :---: |
 | Dogcatflower_2_train | 96.2 | 88.7 | 93.6 |